 - Testing options for students in face-to-face scenarios at IFAS extension offices and facilities in other parts of the state are still being determined.

-Students will be notified to schedule their tests by email in mid-December.
-You will be able to schedule a test prior to winter break.
+Students will be notified to schedule their tests by email in mid-December and be able to schedule a test then.

 UF Health Screen, Test & Protect will continue using noninvasive, saliva-based polymerase chain reaction (PCR) testing in spring semester 2021.
-At this time, the spring semester testing locations are the O’Connell Center, Broward Garage 4 and the Philips Center on Hull Road.
+At this time, the spring semester testing locations are the Ben Hill Griffin Stadium – Gate 7, Broward Garage 4 and the Philips Center on Hull Road.

 Getting Your Results